Yuyuyuxmy/blog/src/content/posts/fuwari.md

        },
        banner: {
          enable: true,
-         src: 'https://eo-r2.2x.nz/myblog/img/222.webp',   // Relative to the /src directory.
+         src: '你的banner图片URL',   // Relative to the /src directory.
 Relative to the /public directory if it starts with '/'
          position: 'center',      // Equivalent to object-position, only supports 'top', 'center', 'bottom'. 'center' by default
          credit: {
            enable: false,         // Display the credit text of the banner image